Jesus the Greatest Name Christian College

-Jesus the Greatest Name Christian College (JGNCC) is an educational institution in San Jose del Monte, Bulacan.
+Jesus the Greatest Name Christian College (JGNCC) is an educational institution in San Jose del Monte, Bulacan in the Philippines.
 Established in 2003 by Mr. and Mrs. Pedro Maguad, the school population (comprising Pre-elementary, Elementary, and High School pupils and students) has grown to its present size of 285.

 True to its identity as a Christian school, it also serves as the Pleasant Hills Cell Church of Jesus Christ the Savior International Assemblies (JCSIA).
-Worship service is held every Sunday at 9 am.